 How to get Devices into Windows 10 OOBE Screen?

-To start the Windows AutoPilot process, you need to ensure that your Windows 10 device is in OOBE screen.
-How to make all Windows devices in your organization to OOBE screen?
+To start the Windows AutoPilot process, you need to ensure that your Windows 10 device is on the OOBE screen.
+How to make all Windows devices in your organization to the OOBE screen?
 This process is a bit challenging and time-consuming.
 Roger has a post about the AutoPilot automation workflow.
 I would recommend reading that to get more details.